Neo-Vorsatz/Libraries/C DataHandling/README.md

 Takes a pointer to the array of data values, and the number of data values.<br>
 Returns the standard deviance of an array of data values.

-### Sorting
-`void dhCopy(double write[], double data[], int length);`<br>
+`double dhMedian(double data[], int length);`<br>
-Copies an array of data into another array.<br>
-Takes a pointer to where the copy will be written, a pointer to the array of data values, and the number of data values.
+Takes a pointer to the array of data values, and the number of data values.<br>

-`void dhQuickSort(double write[], double data[], int length);`<br>
-Sorts an array of data in ascending order using the Quick Sort algorithm.<br>
+Returns the median of an array of data values.

+`double dhLowerQuartile(double data[], int length);`<br>
-Takes a pointer to where the sorted data will be written, a pointer to the array of data values, and the number of data values.
+Takes a pointer to the array of data values, and the number of data values.<br>

-`void dhMergeSort(double write[], double data[], int length);`<br>
-Sorts an array of data in ascending order using the Merge Sort algorithm.<br>
+Returns the lower quartile of an array of data values.
-Takes a pointer to where the sorted data will be written, a pointer to the array of data values, and the number of data values.

-`void dhReverse(double write[], double data[], int length);`<br>
+`double dhUpperQuartile(double data[], int length);`<br>
-Reverses an array of data.<br>
-Takes a pointer to where the reversed array will be written, a pointer to the array of data values, and the number of data values.
+Takes a pointer to the array of data values, and the number of data values.<br>
+Returns the upper quartile of an array of data values.